leadedge/ofSpoutDemo/README.md

 ### Modifications

-The code may contain experimental functions which are not documented\
-As many comments as possible are included in the source files.\
+The code may contain functions which are not documented.
+As many comments as possible are included in the source files.
-19.07.22\
-&nbsp;&nbsp;Receiver allow for 16 bit sender textures and image save\
-&nbsp;&nbsp;Version 1.009.
-Executables updated, 64 bit build\
-16.06.21\
-&nbsp;&nbsp;Add "Save image" and ""Open data folder" to receiver file menu\
-&nbsp;&nbsp;Auto create image name for F12\
-15.06.21\
-&nbsp;&nbsp;added snapshot to receiver\
-16.05.22\
-&nbsp;&nbsp;Update to VS2022 and OF 11.2\